 5. Erdem for H&M

-The first one on my list is the collection from last year, that happened to be so interesting, it reached out to a lot of my friends, even though the brand itself isn’t that famous and operates only in the world of womenswear.
-Canadian-Turkish-English designer (oh god, this guy must have a lot of passports) designs pretty vintage-looking garments with flowers on them.
+The first one on my list is the collection from last year, which happened to be so interesting, it reached out to a lot of my friends, even though the brand itself isn’t that famous and operates only in the world of womenswear.
+Canadian-Turkish-English designer (oh god, this guy must have a lot of passports) designs pretty vintage-looking garments with floral prints.
 To promote the collection, H&M made a short film directed by Baz Luhrmann, that tells a story of two gay boys who hooked up at a dinner party in the old castle while the old lady was watching.
 Sounds chic.

 4. Balmain for H&M

 Balmain’s creative director, young and beautiful Olivier Rousteing knows how to play the game.
 A few years ago, when his brand was on top of the game(it still kind of is, though), they announced the release of a collection with H&M and world went absolutely crazy.
 Favourite brand of all the Jenner-Kardashians, that sells clothes looking rich, expensive, covered in heavy golden embroidery, tons of pearls and other sparkly shit like that – it all made people wait for long hours, just to get a t-shirt saying “Balmain London” or “France” or just “Europe” if you’re from an irrelevant city, which of course is a cheaper copy of £185 Balmain logo top.

 The collection is the typical Balmain rich and famous show-off style we all want and love – leather joggers, biker jeans, evening double-breasted blazers, heavy embroidered bomber jackets, leather jackets, military-style overcoats… With a campaign starring Kendall Jenner and Gigi Hadid, and a strong TV advertising that in fact, started after the collection officially sold out, everyone was talking about this, well, beautiful mess.